the Terrible Teens

 • get your dog to calm down and listen!

-The solutions usually come down to three things:
+The solutions usually involve these three things:

 MEETING more NEEDS